 The CDC says all children younger than age 13 should ride in the back seat.
 That holds true if they're in a car seat, booster seat, or seat belt.
 The reason: air bags can hurt or even kill young children riding in the front.

 Experts recommend keeping babies under 2 in a rear-facing seat until they outgrow the car seat manufacturer's height and weight limit.
 A rear-facing car seat will protect your baby's delicate neck during a crash.
+A seat's weight limits correspond to the seat itself.
+Some seats can go up to 60+ pounds.

 Every state has different laws on children's car seats.
 Some states will fine you $100 or more for failing to secure your child in the correct child seat.